The Quest for the Perfect Planner

 The Quest for the Perfect Planner.

-I should write some sort of lengthy Lord of the Rings sized tome about the 40-year search I had for the perfect planner system.I should write some sort of lengthy Lord of the Rings sized tome about the 40-year search I had for the perfect planner system.
+I should write some lengthy Lord of the Rings sized tome about the 40-year search I had for the perfect planner system.I should write some sort of lengthy Lord of the Rings sized tome about the 40-year search I had for the perfect planner system.
 Click To Tweet

 It didn’t stop once I got older either.
 I usually go for stickers in my planner too.